 The ion mobility spectrometry (IM-S) is a powerful analytical technique based on ion molecular interactions in homogenous electric field.
 The main advantages of this technique are: compact design, high sensitivity (ppm-ppb level)*, fast response (ms range), operation in atmospheric pressure and ability to separate isomeric compounds.
-Traditionally the IM-S instruments consist of three major parts: ionization region, reaction region and drift tube.
+Traditionally, the Ion-mobility Spectrometry instrument consists of three major parts: ionization region, reaction region and drift tube.
 The schematic view of ion mobility spectrometer is shown below:

 * if ppt required; can be customized.
-Please contact manufcaturer.
+Please contact manufacturer, and provide the detials.

 Description of our Advanced Ion-Mobility Spectrometer

-The Advanced Ion Mobility Spectrometer (AIMS-scan 300) offers resolution up to 90 FWHM, which is sufficient for separation of isomeric compounds.
+It provides up to 90 FWHM in resoution, which is sufficient for separation of isomeric compounds.
 The big advantage of the device is its ability to work with atmospheric air as a buffer gas.
 This advantage reduces the operating costs to zero.